parse-community/docs/_includes/common/performance.md

 # Performance

 As your app scales, you will want to ensure that it performs well under increased load and usage.
-There are parts of optimizing performance that Parse takes care of but there are some things you can do.
 This document provides guidelines on how you can optimize your app's performance.
-While you can use Parse for quick prototyping and not worry about performance, you will want to keep our performance guidelines in mind when you're initially designing your app.
+While you can use Parse Server for quick prototyping and not worry about performance, you will want to keep our performance guidelines in mind when you're initially designing your app.
 We strongly advise that you make sure you've followed all suggestions before releasing your app.

-Parse provides services out of the box to help your app scale auto-magically.
-On top of our MongoDB datastore, we have built an API layer that seamlessly integrates with our client-side SDKs.
-Our cloud infrastructure uses online learning algorithms to automatically rewrite inefficient queries and generate database indexes based on your app’s realtime query stream.

-In addition to what Parse provides, you can improve your app's performance by looking at the following:
+You can improve your app's performance by looking at the following:

 * Writing efficient queries.
 * Writing restrictive queries.